 Fiske Mill Dam in Hinsdale

-We're working together with the current dam owner to purchase and remove the Fiske Mill Dam, which sits 15 miles southwest of Keene on the Ashuelot River just above where it meets the mighty Connecticut River.
+We recently became the owners of the Fiske Mill Dam, which sits 15 miles southwest of Keene on the Ashuelot River just above where it meets the mighty Connecticut River, and we have big plans to remove it.
 Building upon the successful removal of three other dams on the Ashuelot, the removal of Fiske Mill Dam—coupled with the installation of fish passage at two dams immediately upstream—will reconnect 154 miles of river and stream habitat for migratory fish, resident fish and freshwater mussels.

-This project benefits people too: As our climate changes and severe storms become more common, removing Fiske Mill Dam will reduce flood risks to homes and businesses in downtown Hinsdale and downstream.
-We'll also work together with the community to reimagine the space surrounding the dam site to enhance recreational access and quality of life for those that live, work and play in town.
+This project benefits people too, because who doesn't love going canoeing or kayaking on a river?
+We'll work together with the community to reimagine the space surrounding the dam site to enhance recreational access and quality of life for those who live, work and play in town.

 2: Ensuring Healthy Waterways for All